e7dud7e/DAND/README.md

 This should open the index.html file and show the map visualization.
 ![img d3][img_d3]

-### visualization overview
-The map of the United States animates the airport traffic and flight delays over a number of years.
+- The map of the United States animates the airport traffic and flight delays over a number of years.
 After the animation stops, the user can click on the years and hover the mouse over the airport bubbles to interact with the map.

 ## AB Testing for a web page change